 This in turn has prompted hospitals to take population health more seriously because their reimbursements are now dependent on the success of outcomes.
 For that reason, hospital CEOs have listed population health as one of their greatest concerns.

-Hospital CEOs now need their hospital systems to be further integrated into their communities, working with local organizations and instituting programs that help population health.
 By doing so, hospitals earn more money based on the pay-for-performance reimbursement.
 Better population health means a better bottom line.

 While many administrators see this as a hindrance, it can actually be an advantage for hospitals looking to steal market share from its competitors.
 It represents an opportunity to create preference.

 Traditionally, hospitals have grown organically.
 A new facility creates a new audience, whether if it’s at a new location or represents a new specialty.

 A system starts with a name usually associated with a location, a founder or a prominent contributor from the community.